michaelockenden/algorand-flask/README.md

 # An Algorand Application built using Flask

 This project features a demo wallet using Flask and the Algorand Python SDK.
-It is capable creating and logging into an account and sending and viewing transactions.
+The accompanying tutorial can be found [here](https://developer.algorand.org/solutions/creating-a-demo-wallet-using-flask/).

 ## Warning